kaplanz/dotfiles/README.md

 For more information on installation, see [repository](https://github.com/robbyrussell/oh-my-zsh).

 ### Dotfiles

+To set up a file for use, link it using `ln -s` to the target directory.
+This will allow future updates to be easily installed with `git pull`.

 **.aliases** can be installed with a symbolic link to your home directory: